fabcotech/dappy-docs/docs/intro.md

 You must know only two things to start working:
 - A dappy network ID `.options.dappyNetworkId`, you will likely use either `gamma` (the test network with free domain names) or `d` (the production network).
 - A private key `.options.privateKey`.

+You can create it by hand, but you can download a template directly from the "Domains" section on [app.dappy.tech](https://app.dappy.tech/) or [gamma.dappy.tech](https://gamma.dappy.tech/) after one or more purchases.

 ```json title="dappy.config.json"
 {